GoogleChrome/developer.chrome.com/site/en/docs/webstore/identify_user/index.md

 {% Aside %}

-The above code is not production ready.
+The above code is **not** production ready.
 We strongly encourage validating and decoding the JWT before the information it contains is trusted.
 See [how to handle credential responses][credential-responses]

 {% endAside %}

-## View the user information
+## View the user information {: #user-info}

 Click the extension action button to start the web authentication flow.
 Sign in with your Google Account.

 <!-- SCREENSHOT GOES HERE -->

-Inspect the background service worker console to view the user identity information.
+Inspect the background service worker console to view the user identity information. **TODO: Add instructions how to inspect bg.**

 <!-- SCREENSHOT GOES HERE -->